Care & Nutrition

 - Like humans, dogs thrive on nutrient-dense foods.
 We recommend a complete diet including high quality protein sources such as lean poultry, beef, fish, venison, buffalo, egg and cheese (everyone likes a little cheese with their kibble now and then); high-quality fats from fish and vegetable sources with balanced Omega 3 and 6 fatty acids; vegetables and fruits; and high quality grains and starches like oats, barley, brown rice, sweet potato and pea flour.

-- Also we advise that dry food be supplemented after heat-processing with enzymes and probiotics for optimum digestion.
+- Also we advise that dry food be supplemented with enzymes and probiotics for optimum digestion.
 There are numerous sources regarding the role enzymes and probiotics play in a healthy diet.
-We recommend reading up on these topics and are believers in adding foods in their raw and natural state into your and your pet’s diet whenever possible.
+We recommend reading up on these topics and are believers in adding foods in their raw and natural state to your pet’s diet whenever possible.
 For more information on the role enzymes play in your pet’s diet check out http://www.housepetmagazine.com/four/Enzymes.htm.
 This online magazine has many thought-provoking articles on nutrition, enzymes and probiotics.

 - Taking the steps to ensure your golden is provided a complete and well-balanced diet will pay off in years of vitality and vigor well into the “golden” years of their life.
 Your companion will be content, happy and well-balanced emotionally and physically with proper diet, and, of course, exercise!
 He or she will have more energy, their coats will be lustrous, soft and manageable, their skin supple, not dry and scaly and, big bonus…less to pick up in the yard!